An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 Source: Unsplash/Allie

-The first step you want your recipient to take once you’ve sent them an email to introduce yourself is to open your email.
+The first step you want your recipient to take once you’ve sent them an introduction email is to open your email.
 An over-complicated subject line teeming with special characters and emojis will probably go straight to spam.
-On the off chance it doesn’t, your recipient probably won’t want to open it.
+On the off chance it doesn’t, your recipient probably won’t want to open it and, in the worst case, remember your name with a negative association.

 2. An Appropriate Greeting

-An email introduction is not the place to greet the recipient like you would a buddy.
-Even if the company you’re reaching out to has a less formal approach to business, you’ll want to keep your greeting (in your first outreach, at least) formal, but friendly.
+An email introduction is not the place to greet the recipient like you would a friend.
+Even if the company you’re reaching out to has a less formal approach to business, you’ll want to keep your greeting (in your first outreach, at least) formal but friendly.

 Quick tip: In some countries, it’s considered impolite to address someone by their first name in your first professional email exchange, so make sure that, wherever you are in the world, you are sensitive to how the recipient of your email introduction might want to be addressed.